Hopkins invests in developing global perspectives so students can be engaged citizens wherever they are.

 OpenClose

-Please email intlhelp@jhu.edu with any general international admissions questions.
+Please email intlhelp@jhu.edu with any general international undergraduate admissions questions.
 You can also email your regional admissions counselor if you have any questions specific to the area where you live or study.

 APPLICATION PROCESS